 As evidence of this, one of the members of this conversation knew some things about the adult, post-high school Kurt Lee.
 He told a couple of stories about how Kurt Lee began stealing bigger and better things more often.

-Kurt Lee was the best thief I’ve ever known, and he influenced my theoretical view on what the greatest thief in the history of man might do to get away with it all, with a sound mind and a guilt-free heart.
-For if this theoretical thief were to fall prey to some of the same things Kurt Lee did, in his formative years, that thief would have to learn the lessons from his formative years well.
-The Kurt Lee I knew never did, and the fact that he ended up doing time suggests that the adult, post-high school Kurt Lee didn’t either.
-It suggests that he imploded under the weight of whatever he was when I knew him.
+Kurt Lee was the best thief I’ve ever known.
+He was, of course, a small-time thief, and if he could’ve maintained that small-time status, I thought, he could’ve walked away from it all.
+If the greatest thief of all time were to fall prey to some of the same things Kurt Lee did, in his formative years, that thief would have to learn the lessons from these formative years.
+Kurt Lee, obviously, never did, and the fact that he ended up doing time suggests that the adult, post-high school Kurt Lee didn’t either.
+It suggests that he eventually imploded under the weight of whatever he was when I knew him.

 The final answer to the provocative question is that there probably is no greatest criminal that the media and law enforcement never knew, because no criminal could engage in various acts of criminality with a sound mind and a guilt-free heart.
 The various taints on their soul are what drive to commit acts of theft and violence, and those taints and blemishes do not heal with one simple band-aid.